-Valerie Deutsch graduated with distinction from UCLA’s College Counseling program–a renowned program of seven graduate level courses and an intensive practicum all focused on counseling a range of college-bound students.
+Valerie Deutsch graduated with distinction from UCLA’s College Counseling program–a renowned program of seven graduate-level courses and an intensive practicum all focused on counseling a range of college-bound students.

-The mother of two young adult daughters, Valerie is deeply aware of the importance of nurturing and providing guidance, structure and motivation to young people as they transition into adulthood.
+The mother of two young adult daughters, Valerie is deeply aware of the importance of nurturing and providing guidance, structure, and motivation to young people as they transition into adulthood.